blockfrost/blockfrost-haskell/README.md

 ## About

 The repository provides an API definition, data types, client and utilities for working with Blockfrost.
-We are striving to provide begginer-friendly interface while adding a bit of type safety, especially when working with monetary values.
+We are striving to provide beginner-friendly interface while adding a bit of type safety, especially when working with monetary values.